It's a Fine Day

 "It's a Fine Day" is a song written by English poet and musician Edward Barton.
-It was originally recorded a cappella in 1983 by Jane and later by Opus III, for whom it was a major international hit in 1992.
+It was originally recorded a cappella in 1983 by Jane Lancaster as Jane and later by Opus III, for whom it was a major international hit in 1992.

 Original recording by Jane

 Barton wrote the lyrics as a poem when living in the Hulme area of Manchester.
-It was originally sung unaccompanied by, and credited to, Jane – that is, Jane Lancaster, Barton's girlfriend.
+It was originally sung unaccompanied by, and credited to, "Jane" – that is, Jane Lancaster, Barton's girlfriend.
 They recorded and released it independently, and it was played by radio DJ John Peel.
 It was then heard by Iain McNay of Cherry Red Records, who obtained the rights to the record and released it more widely on his label in 1983.

-It reached number 5 on the UK Indie Chart, and later appeared, credited to Jane and Barton, on their eponymous mini-album, Jane and Barton.
+The song reached number five on the UK Indie Chart and later appeared, credited to Jane and Barton, on their eponymous album, Jane and Barton.
+It was later used in a 1986 commercial for Kleenex tissue in Japan, which itself attracted attention as a Japanese urban legend.

-This version of the song appeared on the 2013 indie-pop compilation album, Scared to Get Happy: A Story of Indie-Pop 1980–1989.

-Jane's unaccompanied vocal version of the song was given a backing track by A Guy Called Gerald in 1992.
+Jane's version of the song was rereleased as a CD single in the United Kingdom in 1993, accompanied by a new remix by A Guy Called Gerald.

 Charts

 Opus III version

 In 1992, "It's a Fine Day" was covered by English electronic music group Opus III, whose lead vocalist was Kirsty Hawkshaw.
-It was their debut and released as the first single from their album, Mind Fruit (1992).
+It was their debut and released in February 1992 by PWL International as the first single from their album, Mind Fruit (1992).
 The single reached number five in the United Kingdom, and number-one in Greece and on the US Billboard Hot Dance Club Play chart.
+Its accompanying music video was directed by David Betteridge.
 In 2010, the song was named the 182nd best track of the 1990s by Pitchfork Media.
 The two chief differences from Jane's original were that this version was not recorded a cappella but with a full instrumental accompaniment, and that it used only the chorus of the original song's lyrics.